aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1beta1-migration.md

    ```

    {{% alert title="Warning" color="warning" %}}
    v0.31.2 introduces minor changes to Karpenter so that rollback from v0.32.0 is supported.
-If you are coming from some other patch version of minor version v0.31.x, note that v0.31.2 is the _only_ patch version that supports rollback for v1beta1.
+If you are coming from some other patch version of minor version v0.31.x, note that v0.31.2 and v0.31.3 are the _only_ patch versions that support rollback for v1beta1.
    {{% /alert %}}

 2. Review for breaking changes: If you are already running Karpenter v0.31.x, you can skip this step.
 If you are running an earlier Karpenter version, you need to review the upgrade notes for each minor release.